 - 1. Graduate from ECE with a clear understanding of developmentally and culturally appropriate practices and what it means to successfully work with children, families, and the community in an early care and education setting.
 Students seeking a baccalaureate in a similar discipline in Early Childhood Education or Child Development will successfully complete the transfer process to a four year institution. - 2.
-Proficiently design developmentally appropriate curriculum, and demonstrate effective implementation using intentional teaching methods that scaffold children's co-construction of knowledge through exploration, risk-taking, reflection, and the respectful inclusion and support of individual life experiences.
-3. Build partnerships with local, national and international resource organizations in order to advocate effectively for the needs of children and families and to grow in professional skills. - 4.
+Proficiently design developmentally appropriate curriculum, and demonstrate effective implementation using intentional teaching methods that scaffold children's co-construction of knowledge through exploration, risk-taking, reflection, and the respectful inclusion and support of individual life experiences. - 3.
+Build partnerships with local, national and international resource organizations in order to advocate effectively for the needs of children and families and to grow in professional skills. - 4.
 Promote higher levels of child learning through the use of intentional teaching methods that support the unique development of every child.

-Required Courses Units

-ECE 1A Principles and Practices of Teaching Youth 3

-ECE 1B Introduction to Curriculum 3

-ECE 3 Child Growth and Development 3

-ECE 10 Health, Safety and Nutrition 3

-ECE 11 Observation and Assessment 3

-ECE 27 Teaching in a Diverse Society

-ECE 31 Child, Family, Community 3

-ECE 46 Practicum-Field Experience-Preschool 3

-Total units required for degree major 24

-Students earning an AA-T/AS-T degree must complete 60 semeste r units of

-coursework eligible for transfer to the CSU including the CSU GE-B

-(CSU version), all courses in the major with "C" or better grades, and d achieve

-a minimum transferable cumulative GPA of 2.0.
+Students earning an AA-T/AS-T degree must complete 60 semester units of coursework eligible for transfer to the CSU including the CSU GE-B or IGETC (CSU version), all courses in the major with "C" or better grades, and achieve a minimum transferable cumulative GPA of 2.0.